Top 5 Onboard Marine Battery Chargers for your Boat

 • Fan can be a bit noisy

-NOCO Genius GEN5X3 Marine Battery Charger ($175)
+NOCO Genius GEN5X3 Marine Battery Chargers ($175)

 NOCO has been crushing it in the battery charging game, and the Genius GEN5X3 is no exception.
 This compact powerhouse can charge and maintain up to three batteries simultaneously.
 What I love about this one is its ability to recover deeply discharged batteries – a feature that’s saved my bacon more than once!
 Noco also makes several other versions from 2 banks all the way up to 5 banks to accommodate your boating needs.
 Addt.
 Noco Genius Marine Charger Models